Free: Assessment Does your website build trust with buyers and bring in revenue?

 3. Giving up too quickly

 This even happens with IMPACT’s site.
-Sometimes, we change a form, add a video, update calls-to-action, and conversions tank, but we stay committed to figuring out what went wrong, to leveraging data, and end up in a better place than where we started.
+Sometimes, we change a form, add a video, update calls-to-action, and conversions drop, but we stay committed to figuring out what went wrong, to leveraging data, and end up in a better place than where we started.

-People will also often try GDD for a month or two and then get distracted by a shiny new idea.
+People will also often try this process for a month or two and then get distracted by a shiny new idea.
 Suddenly, they want to put the budget elsewhere.
 I’ve heard clients say, “The website just isn’t a priority anymore.”
 The funny thing is, the new priority is usually a tool (VideoAsk!
 UpContent!) or a sales and marketing initiative that (you guessed it) points back to the website.

-This doesn’t work for GDD.
+This doesn’t work for a launchpad.

 Let’s think back to the analogy of your website as a salesperson.